AirshipCMS/Add-to-Cart-Button/README.md

 In your airship project, add `airship-add-to-cart-button.min.js` to `compartments/assets/scripts/`.

-Include this script to the pages that needs an Add to Cart Button(s).
+Include the script to the pages that needs an Add to Cart Button(s).

 Add the required data attributes to your button element.

+example:

 ```
 <button